Focus Bracketing and Focus Stacking

 When Should You Focus Bracket Your Images?

-For instance, if I want to capture a sharp portrait, do I need focus bracketing?
+When do I actually need to use focus bracketing?
+For example, if I want to capture a sharp portrait, do I need focus bracketing?
+What about street photography?

 That’s when you’ll need to focus bracket.